LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 w_i \gt w_{i+1}
 $$

-Where $W$ is the set of all edge weights in a program.
+Where $W$ is the set of all edge weights in a program, ordered by descending value.
 We first need to find the value of positive integer $m$ such that the sum of the weights up to $m$ is approximately $p$.
 Why?
 Well because that's what the user is asking for when they specify `pgoinlinecdfthreshold`, they are asking the question "what nodes do I need to select (ordered by weight) such that their cumulative weight is approximately equal to `pgoinlinecdfthreshold`?"

 This can be represented as